tilthex-rotorout/tilthex-rotorout/README.md

 ## Notes

-- GitHub README files cannot preserve the full CSS and JavaScript behavior of the original page, so videos are presented here as poster images with direct links and compact tables.
+- README rendering cannot preserve the full CSS and JavaScript behavior of the original page, so videos are presented here as poster images with direct links and compact tables.